 The Board has adopted a set of internal controls which establishes approval limits for capital expenditure, investments, divestments, bank borrowings and issuance of debt instruments.
 Apart from matters that specifically require the Board's approval, the Board delegates authority for transactions below those limits to Board Committees and Management.

-A total of five Board meetings were held in FY 2017.
-A record of the Directors' attendance at Board and Board Committees meetings in FY 2017 is set out on page 49 of this Annual Report.
-The Manager believes in the manifest contributions of its Directors beyond attendance at formal Board and Board Committee meetings.
-To judge a Director's contributions based on his or her attendance at formal meetings alone would not do justice to his or her overall contributions, which include being accessible to Management for guidance or exchange of views outside the formal environment of Board and Board Committee meetings.
+A total of five Board meetings were held in FY 2018.
+A record of the Directors' attendance at Board and Board Committees meetings in FY 2018 is set out on page 54 of this Annual Report.
+The CEO who is also a Director attends all Board and Board Committee meetings.
+Other senior executives attend Board and Board Committee meetings as required to brief the Board on specific business matters.

 In view of the increasingly demanding, complex and multi-dimensional role of a director, the Board recognises the importance of continual training and development for its Directors so as to equip them to discharge the responsibilities of their office as Directors to the best of their abilities.
 The Manager has in place a training framework to guide and support the Manager towards meeting the objective of having a Board which comprises individuals who are competent and possess up-to-date knowledge and skills necessary to discharge their responsibilities.
 The Manager also maintains a training record to track the Directors' attendance at training and professional development courses.
 The costs of training are borne by the Manager.
 Upon appointment, each Director is provided with a formal letter of appointment and a copy of the Director's Manual (which includes information on a broad range of matters relating to the role and responsibilities of a director).
-All Directors, upon appointment, also undergo an induction programme which focuses on orientating the Director to CCT's business, operations, strategy, organisational structure, responsibilities of key management personnel, and financial and governance practices.
+All Directors, upon appointment, undergo an induction programme which focuses on orientating the Director to CCT's business, operations, strategies, organisation structure, responsibilities of key management personnel, and financial and governance practices.
+Directors who have no prior experience as a director of an issuer listed on the SGX-ST will be provided with training on the roles and responsibilities of a director of a listed issuer in accordance with the listing rules of the SGX-ST.

-Following their appointment, Directors are provided with opportunities for continuing education in areas such as directors' duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
-Directors may contribute by highlighting relevant areas of interest.
+Following their appointment, Directors are provided with opportunities for continuing education in areas such as director's duties and responsibilities, changes to regulations and accounting standards, and industry-related matters, so as to be updated on matters that affect or may enhance their performance as Directors or Board Committee members.
+Directors may also propose training and development in relevant areas of interest to the Board.
 Directors also receive on-the-job training through being engaged in actual Board work.
-In FY 2017, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practices.
+In FY 2018, the training and professional development programmes for Directors included forums and dialogues with experts and senior business leaders on issues facing boards and board practices.
+They also received on a regular basis reading materials on topical matters or subjects and regulatory updates and implications.

 Board Composition and Guidance